 2.3 However, significant work by a range of bodies such as Royal Institute of British Architects (RIBA), the Committee on Climate Change (CCC), the UK Green Building Council (UKGBC), and the Low Energy Transformation Initiative (LETI) has been undertaken to inform what net zero in operation looks like in practice.
-The work of LETI in particular provides a breakdown of different aspects of what a net zero building should look like and is referred to regularly across the industry, including being utilised in the majority of the local authority evidence bases that have been reviewed for this piece of work.
+The work of LETI in particular has previously provided a breakdown of different aspects of what a net zero building should look like1 and has been referred to regularly across the industry, including being utilised in the majority of the local authority evidence bases that have been reviewed for this piece of work.
 The LETI net zero carbon definition can be looked at as similar to the UKGBC definition but with some added detail, utilising more specific targets and standards for the various components of net zero design.
+The guidance set out in the new UKNZCBS effectively builds upon these definitions and further fleshes out or updates the various recommended targets and standards for a wider range of elements of new buildings and for a more comprehensive list of typologies of buildings, though as it is relatively new it is yet to have begun to be incorporated into wider local authorities' work.